The Heist of the Century (film)

 The Heist of the Century (El robo del siglo) is a 2020 Argentine comedy thriller film and is directed by Ariel Winograd.
 The film stars Diego Peretti, Guillermo Francella, Pablo Rago, Luis Luque, Rafael Ferro, and Mariano Argento.

 Plot

-The film is based on a true story, the robbery of the Banco Río branch in the Buenos Aires town of Acassuso on January 13, 2006, which was held up by a gang of six robbers armed with replica weapons.
+The film is based on a true story, the Bank Río Heist of the Banco Río branch in the Buenos Aires town of Acassuso on January 13, 2006, which was held up by a gang of six robbers armed with replica weapons.
 They took 23 hostages and took $15 million from 147 safes.